Sign up and get 20% off to your first order. Sign up now

 J Curl vs B Curl: Are They Still Relevant for Modern Lash Sets?

 J Curl vs B Curl has long been a topic of discussion among lash artists.
-While newer curls dominate the glam scene, these foundational lash curls still play a vital role.
+In fact, many lash technicians still compare b curl vs j curl lashes to decide which provides a better foundation for natural or lifted looks..

 In this guide, we’ll explore their differences, strengths, design impact, lash health considerations, and whether J Curl and B Curl truly remain relevant in 2025.
 Let’s get started!